Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Notation and definitions

-where $v_{ij}^{\pm}\in\n$ are the stoichiometric coefficients and $a_j:\nn\to[0,\infty)$ is the propensity of reaction $R_j$.
-Under well-mixed conditions, the state of the system is described by the vector $X(t)=(X_1(t),\dots,X_n(t))$, which compiles the number of molecules of all species at time $t$.
-This stochastic process is commonly modelled by a minimal continuous-time Markov chain with rate matrix $Q=(q(x,y))$
+Formally, the state of the system is described by the random variable $X(t)=(X_1(t),\dots,X_n(t)) \in \nn$, a vector with components representing the number of molecules of each species at time $t$.
+The dynamical process is modelled with a minimal continuous-time Markov chain\cite{Norris1997} with rate matrix $Q=(q(x,y))$ defined by: